Annanardo/Art/README.md

 The similarities function is a function that allows the user to make some comparisons between the artist she/he is interested in and other artists.
-The function has been thought to have the columns "Nationality","Genre" and "paintings" as critieria for comparison and returns a result only if the number of artists satisfying a given parameter are 2 or more.
+The function has been thought to have the columns "Nationality", "Genre" and "paintings" as criteria for comparison and returns a result only if the number of artists satisfying a given parameter are 2 or more.
 To use the function the user should recall the optional argument: